xz90/cs225-final-project/team_contract.md

 If this was an MD file, each of us would sign our names here at the bottom with an electronic signature and a separate github commit over the same document.

 ### Signatures
-I, Name (netID) agree to the terms of this contract.
+I, Zikui Wang (zikuiw2) agree to the terms of this contract.